 Equality Impact Criteria Impact Negative/ Neutral/ Positive What is the impact and what is the evidence?
 Observations Age Positive and Negative The PLASC January 2018 noted that there are 369 pupils attending the two schools, namely: Ysgol y Graig 326 Ysgol Henblas 43 Pupils of every age will be affected by the change, as they are part of the change process.
 The Local Authority has a statutory duty to provide full-time education to children and young people aged 5-16.
 The Authority will ensure the best education for the Llangefni area, and will continue to support schools in improving educational standards, and ensuring a broad and balanced curriculum for every age group The statutory consultation will be held with representation from amongst the children of the two schools concerned.
 They will have an opportunity to have input into the modernisation plan for their area.
 If the decision to close the school is approved, there will be an opportunity for the pupils who will be transferring to other schools to participate in merger activities, which will be arranged jointly.
-Disability Neutral The PLASC January 2018 confirms that 7 children between the three schools has statement of SEN. This is the current situation in the 2 school relation to compliance with the Equality in the statement of SEN. n The pupils who have additional learning needs will continue to receive the additional support to respond to their individual educational needs.
+Disability Neutral The PLASC January 2018 confirms that less than 7 children between the three schools have a statement of SEN. The pupils who have additional learning needs will continue to receive the additional support to respond to their individual educational needs.
+This is the current situation in the 2 schools in relation to compliance with the Equality Act 2010.
 The Authority will provide appropriate assistance and support for the pupils' additional learning needs.
 School Ramp?
-Accessible toilets 2 floors?
-Lift Individual needs will be assessed at the time of transferring to any school.
+Accessible 2 Lift toilets floors?
+Individual needs will be assessed at the time of transferring to any school.
 Graig Yes Yes N/A N/A Talwrn Level access to the building, however this doesnt apply to all the Yes, however the rooms are limited with reference to space in general.
 N/A N/A Adaptations to a school will comply with the Equality Act 2010 and will ensure that pupils and parents who are disabled have full access to the school, the curriculum and information without restriction or without having to rely on others for assistance.
-There will also be a disabled toilet and a changing room/bathroom which will allow entrance doors. disabled pupils to participate fully in activities, and will promote independence in respect of self-assistance and hygiene skills.
-Gender Positive Gender Male Female Y Graig 51.5% (168) 48.5% (158) anuary 2018 Talwrn 37% (16) 63% (27) A greater number of pupils will improve the balance in terms pupils and year groups All the pupils' performance is assessed and monitored, to include specific groups such as male and females, free school meals and the more able and talented.
+There will also be a disabled toilet and a changing room/bathroom which will allow entrance doors. е disabled pupils to participate fully in activities, and will promote independence in respect of self-assistance and hygiene skills.
+Gender Positive Male Y Graig 51.5% (168) 48.5% (158) nuary 2018 Talwrn 37% (16) 63% (27) A greater number of pupils will improve the balance in terms pupils and year groups All the pupils' performance is assessed and monitored, to include specific groups such as male and females, free school meals and the more able and talented.
 Plans are implemented to reduce the difference in performance between males and females and the other identified groups Ethnicity Positive data.
-The the register Ysgol y 0 The PLASC January 2018 confirms the following data.
-The PLASC doesn't include total pupils on the register in this case: Ysgol y Graig White British 92% (264) Ysgol Talwrn If pupils from other ethnic backgrounds attend the schools, they will not be treated differently based on their ethnic origin.
+The the registe PLASC door in this case of the second esn't includ se: rms the following e total pupils on If pupils from other ethnic backgrounds attend the schools, they will not be treated differently based on their ethnic origin.
 Should there be members of staff from other ethnic backgrounds in the new school, they will not be treated differently based on their ethnic origin.